Slicer/Slicer/Docs/developer_guide/script_repository/segmentations.md

 ### How to run segment editor effects from a script

-Editor effects are complex because they need to handle changing master volumes, undo/redo, masking operations, etc. Therefore, it is recommended to use the effect by instantiating a qMRMLSegmentEditorWidget or use/extract processing logic of the effect and use that from a script.
+Editor effects are complex because they need to handle changing reference volumes, undo/redo, masking operations, etc. Therefore, it is recommended to use the effect by instantiating a qMRMLSegmentEditorWidget or use/extract processing logic of the effect and use that from a script.

 #### Use Segment editor effects from script (qMRMLSegmentEditorWidget)